decaporg/decap-cms/docs/intro.md

 Actions in Netlify UI...	| Perform these Git actions
 --- | ---
-Save draft | Creates a branch and pushes a commit to it Edit draft | Pushes another commit to the draft branch Mark draft as Waiting for Review | Opens a pull request Approve and publish draft | Merges pull request and deletes branch
+Save draft | Commits to a new branch, and opens a pull request Edit draft | Pushes another commit to the draft branch/pull request Approve and publish draft | Merges pull request and deletes branch

-If you prefer to use Git, you can push additional commits and open and merge PRs directly, and the Netlify CMS interface will update to match.

 ## Configuration